aspnet/Blazor.Docs/docs/host-and-deploy/hosting-models.md

 ## Client-side (in-process) hosting model

 The principal hosting model for Blazor is running client-side in the browser.
 In this model, the Blazor app, its dependencies, and the .NET runtime are downloaded to the browser, and the app is executed directly on the browser UI thread.
 All UI updates and event handling happens within the same process.
-The app assets can be published as static files using whatever web server is preferred (see [Publish and deploy](xref:client-side/blazor/publish-and-deploy/index)).
+The app assets can be deployed as static files using whatever web server is preferred (see [Host and deploy](xref:client-side/blazor/host-and-deploy/index)).

 ![Blazor client-side](https://user-images.githubusercontent.com/1874516/43042852-998bb680-8d3b-11e8-9d39-adf8d3d77360.png)